Wednesday, December 31, 2008

 just in case you were interested...
 I thought it looked like a fun event!

-notice anything odd about this picture? when you first look at it, this salon looks empty. upon closer inspection a very observant person can see there are a bunch of people reflected in the mirrors. if you click on this photo to enlarge it, they are much easier to see.
+notice anything odd about this picture? when you first look at it, this salon looks empty. upon closer inspection a very observant person can see there are a bunch of people reflected in the mirrors.

 I don't know, maybe that's not so odd. maybe it's more odd that the beauty salon is busy on a sunday, especially in this economic climate.